soulflyer/find-images/README.md

 # find-images

 A Clojure library designed to search for images matching given metadata.
+Deprecated in favour of image-search.

 ## Usage